FaizanHZaidi/CTED-KIOSK/README.md

 # CTED-KIOSK
-An information display system for farmers
+An information display system for farmers of Kumawu, intended to provide them with necessary and useful information.